Should I use a credit card or debit?

 Carrying a small balance does NOT help your credit score.
 This myth is spread by credit card companies because it generates interest income.
 Pay in full every month.
 Your score will be fine.

-Closing old cards does hurt your score somewhat (reduces average account age, raises utilization ratio).
+Closing old cards does hurt your score somewhat (reduces average account age, raises use ratio).
 Better to keep old cards open with a small annual purchase to stay active, or product-change to a no-fee version rather than closing outright.

 How to actually run the system